Skip to Content

 Hydroponic Water Levels

-The correct water level of hydroponics depends on the sort of system you’re using.
+The correct water level of hydroponics depends on the type of system you’re using.
 The bottom line is that your system’s water should keep your plant’s roots wet, but the stems should always be dry.

 The proper water level makes sure this is always the case.